Project-Bonfire/Reliability-analysis/simulation/README.md

 ## Parameters

-The parameters for a single experiment are:
+The parameters for a single experiment (one line of the `PROPERTYPATH` file) are:
  - `BREAK_NAME` The name of the pin to break.
     The name has to be in the format specified by the vars in the `modelsim.ini` file. (`DatasetSeparator`,`PathSeparator`).
 If you want to do a dryrun, specify `nofault :nofault`
  - `BREAK_TIME_BEFORE` The time the simulation should run before the break is issued.